RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK4200-Breakout-Board/Datasheet/README.md

 ### Overview

-The RAK4200 Breakout Board is shown in Figure 1.
+The RAK4200 Breakout Board is shown in **Figure 1**.
 It displays the top view of the board.

 <rk-img
   src="/assets/images/wisduo/rak4200-breakout-board/datasheet/rak4200-breakout-board-illustration.png"